exercism/v3/languages/fsharp/exercises/concept/values/.meta/design.md

 ## Analyzer

-This exercise does not require any specific logic to be added to the [analyzer][analyzer].
+This exercise could benefit from the following rules added to the the [analyzer][analyzer]:

+- Check if the whitespace adheres to community defaults.
+- Check if the `totalTimeInMinutes` function actually calls the `preparationTimeInMinutes` function.

 [analyzer]: https://github.com/exercism/fsharp-analyzer
 [representer]: https://github.com/exercism/fsharp-representer